 Choice of target article for replication: Rozin et al. (1997)

-Rozin et al. (1997) has been influential.
+Rozin et al. (1997) has been highly influential.
 The article has been cited 731 times according to Google Scholar (at the time of writing: October 2024).
 We believe that Makel et al.’s (2012) note arguing “if a publication is cited 100 times, we think it would be strange if no attempt at replication had been conducted and published” captures the importance of revisiting such impactful findings (Chandrashekar & Feldman, 2025; Feldman, 2025), which – to the best of our knowledge (given our non-systematic search for replications in citing articles) – were never followed on with an independent close replication.

+This project is part of a mass replications project by the CORE Team (2025) aiming to systematically conduct replications of classic findings in social psychology and decision-making (e.g., Chan & Feldman, 2025; Chan et al., 2025; Zhu & Feldman, 2025).
+We aim to contribute to the growing recognition of the importance of reproducibility and replicability in psychological science (e.g., Nosek et al., 2022; Zwaan et al., 2018) and of the use of Registered Reports in improving rigor and quality and in combating review and publication biases (Chambers & Tzavella, 2022; Soderberg et al., 2021).
+Given its impact on the literature, we consider Rozin et al. (1997) to be a seminal finding in social psychology, and believe that stakeholders would greatly benefit from updated evidence of an independent well-powered bias-controlled replication (through a Registered Report) adhering to current best practices of open-science.

 Beyond the academic attention it received as measured by citation count, the findings of Rozin et al. (1997) are also important because they served as foundational empirical evidence for the consequences of moralization in Rozin’s (1999) subsequent treatise on the process of moralization.
 Rozin (1999) provided the first exposition of the process of moralization, laying out one of the most widely used definitions of moralization to date (Rhee et al., 2019).
 Therefore, by providing empirical support for the consequences of moralization, Rozin et al. (1997) effectively laid the groundwork for many important follow-up empirical studies that explicated the role of moralization in a myriad of domains including but not limited to health behaviors (Pratt et al., 2024), COVID-19 reduction (Graso et al., 2021), intrinsic motivation at work (Kwon et al., 2023; Kwon & Sonday, 2024), and health products/medications (Lalumera, 2023).

 As the first study to examine the consequences of moralization in vegetarianism, Rozin et al. (1997) also sparked increased research interest in the purported consequences of moralization in vegetarians, particularly in the emotion of disgust.
 Fessler et al. (2003), for example, sought to extend upon the findings of Rozin et al. (1997) by investigating if disgust was a consequence or cause of the moralization of vegetarianism.
 Similarly, Rothgerber (2014) sought to examine the differences between strict vegetarians and semi-vegetarians on an array of attitudes toward meat and animals (including disgust).
 More recently, Ioannidou et al. (2023) examined differences in moral emotions (disgust and guilt) and beliefs between omnivores, pescatarians, vegetarians, and vegans.